1coderookie/KobraGoNeoInsights/docs/tools.md

 ![Soldering irons](assets/images/soldering_irons_web.jpg)

 Most likely you'll get some kind of set, like either a set of two different soldering irons as mentioned above or a soldering station.
-Thse use to come with the additional components you need, like solder wire and a holder for the iron.
+These used to come with the additional components you need, like solder wire and a holder for the iron.
 However, depending on what you got, it might be smart to buy additional solder wire and solder sucking wire (to suck away molten solder when you want to unsolder something).
 I personally prefer to use thin solder wire with a flux core and a bit of lead in it for tinkering and soldering small parts, as the lead makes soldering easier and the thin wire allows to be more precise when adding the solder.
 Nowadays you'll most likely won't be able to get leaded solder wire anymore though, as lead produces toxic fumes while soldering.
 Instead of that, you'll get lead free solder with silver in it.

 ![Solder wire](assets/images/solder-wire_web.jpg)